neoforged/.github/primers/README.md

 # Primers

 The primers in this repository are meant to provide a high level, non-exhaustive overview on migrating a mod between two Minecraft versions.
-Each subdirectory represents the version the primer is written for.
+Each section represents the version the primer is written for.

-Primers for versions 1.12-1.17 have their vanilla and Forge changes combined into one file.
-All other primers store vanilla changes in the main `index` file and mod loader changes in a file with its name.
+Primers for versions 1.12-1.17 have their vanilla and Forge changes combined into one.
+All other primers store vanilla changes in the main section, while mod loader changes are in a subsection with its name.

 The primers were written by:
 * [@ChampionAsh5357](https://github.com/ChampionAsh5357)